Porchetta (Authentic Italian Pork Roast)

 Prepare the Porchetta

-2. Sprinkle generously with the salt, then work the salt into the pork.
+- Sprinkle generously with about 2 tablespoonfuls of salt, then work the salt into the pork.

 Roll the Pork Belly and Tie it.

-1. Roll it tightly, but as you roll it, sprinkly some salt onto the unseasoned pork.
+- Roll the pork belly tightly, but as you roll it, sprinkle some salt onto the unseasoned pork.
 Continue rolling until you reach the end.

-2. Keeping the seam side down, start tying the pork.
+- Keeping the seam side down, start tying the pork.
 Another pair of hands will make this part immensely easier.
-There's no need for fancy ties or sailors' knots, just wrap, double knot and cut.
+There's no need for fancy ties or sailors' knots, just wrap, double knot and cut, unless you prefer another method.

 Finish the Preparation and Roast.

-5. Place in the hot oven when it comes to temperature and roast for 1 hour, then lower the temperature to 350°F (170°C) and continue to cook for about another 2 hours.
+- Lower the temperature to 350°F (170°C) and continue to cook for about another 2 hours.
 Check the center of the roast when it reaches 170°F (76°C) remove from the oven.
-Take the foil off the ends and place on top of the porchetta, and allow to rest for about 10 minutes.
+Take the foil off the ends and place on top of the porchetta, and allow to rest for about 10 to 15 minutes.

 Notes